-If the proposed activity could adversely impact on the noise environment, baseline monitoring will be undertaken at typical sensitive receptors.
+If the proposed activity could adversely impact on the noise environment, baseline monitoring should be undertaken at a selection of sensitive receptors affected by the project.
 Sensitive receptors are defined in the Environmental Protection (Noise) Policy 2008.
-The locations of sensitive receptors will be identified on a map at a suitable scale.
-The results of any baseline monitoring of noise and vibration in the proposed vicinity of the project should be stated.
+Measured background noise levels that take into account seasonal variations are required.
+The locations of sensitive receptors should be identified on a map at a suitable scale.
+The results of any baseline monitoring of noise and vibration in the proposed vicinity of the project should be described.

-Report the daily variation of background noise levels at nearby sensitive receptors, with particular regard to detailing variations at different periods of the night.
-Monitoring methods will adhere to accepted best practice methodologies, relevant Queensland Government guidelines, Australian Standards, and any relevant requirements of the Environmental Protection Regulation 2008 and the Environmental Protection (Noise) Policy 2008.
+Sufficient data should be gathered to provide a baseline for later studies.
+The daily variation of background noise levels at nearby sensitive receptors should be monitored and reported in the EIS, with particular regard to detailing variations at different periods of the night.
+Monitoring methods should adhere to accepted best practice methodologies, relevant DERM guidelines and Australian Standards, and any relevant requirements of the Environmental Protection Regulation 2008 and the Environmental Protection (Noise) Policy 2008.

-Comment should be provided on any current activities near the project area that may cause a background level of ground vibration (for example, major roads, quarrying activities, etc).
+Comment should be provided on any current activities near the project area that may cause a background level of ground vibration (for example, major roads, quarrying activities, etc.).

 This section defines and describes the objectives and practical measures for protecting or enhancing environmental values from impacts by noise and vibration, describes how nominated quantitative standards and indicators may be achieved to manage noise and vibration, and how the achievement of the objectives will be monitored, audited and managed.
-The assessment of noise impacts should include matters raised in the document The Health Effects of Environmental Noise - Other Than Hearing Loss published by the Health Council, 2004 (or later editions), ISBN 0 642 82304 9.
+The assessment of noise impacts should include matters raised in the document The health effects of environmental noise - other than hearing loss published by the Health Council, 2004 (or later editions), ISBN 0 642 82304 9.

 Information, including mapped noise contours from a suitable acoustic model, should be submitted based on the proposed generation of noise.
-The potential environmental harm of noise and vibration at theoretical sensitive receptors should be quantified in terms of distance from noise source, objectives, standards and indicators to be achieved.
-Particular consideration should be given to emissions of low-frequency noise, which includes noise components below 200Hz.
+The potential environmental harm of noise and vibration at all potentially sensitive receptors should be quantified in terms of objectives, standards and indicators to be achieved.
+Particular consideration should be given to emissions of low-frequency noise; that is, noise with components below 200Hz.
+The assessment should also include environmental impacts on terrestrial animals and birds, including migratory species.
 The assessment must include an assessment of noise on any nearby protected areas, which are defined as a sensitive receptor in the EPP (Noise).
 The assessment of impacts on protected areas should address not only the amenity of the areas as required by the EPP (Noise), but also the impacts on animals.
 Proposed measures to minimise or eliminate impacts should be provided, including details and illustrations of any screening, lining, enclosing or bunding.
 A discussion should be provided of timing schedules for construction and operations with respect to minimising environmental nuisance and harm from noise.

 Information should be supplied on blasting that might cause ground vibration or fly rock on, or adjacent to, the site with particular attention given to places of work, residence, recreation, worship and general amenity.
 The magnitude, duration and frequency of any vibration should be discussed.
 A discussion should be provided of measures to prevent or minimise environmental nuisance and harm.
-Reference should be made to the Queensland Government guideline: Noise and Vibration from Blasting.
+Reference should be made to the DERM Guideline: Noise and vibration from blasting.